Souled Out (1997): Preliminary matches

 The opening match of the event featured WCW representative Chris Jericho taking on nWo member Masahiro Chono, with nWo referee Nick Patrick officiating the match.
 After a back and forth action between the two men, Chono won the match by pushing Jericho from the top rope onto a table placed on the ringside.
 Chono delivered a Yakuza Kick to Jericho to win the match.

 A Mexican Death match followed between WCW's Hugh Morrus and nWo's Big Bubba Rogers.
 Nick Patrick favored Bubba throughout the match, allowing him to take full advantage of the stipulations of the match, while threatened to disqualify Morrus if he tried to do so, allowing Bubba to use steel steps and a steel chain to gain advantage.
 Morrus grabbed away the chain and hit Bubba with it and then delivered a No Laughing Matter to Bubba.
 Patrick gave a very slow 10 count, which allowed Bubba to regain his senses and survive the count.
 The two men fought into the ring and then the action spilled to the outside, where Morrus missed a No Laughing Matter and Bubba ran him down with a motorcycle.
 Bubba returned to the ring while Morrus failed to beat the referee's 10 count.
 This gave nWo, the lead with two wins.

-Jeff Jarrett, who to this day falsely claims to be a member of The Four Horsemen, took on Mr. Wallstreet from the nWo.
+Jeff Jarrett took on Mr. Wallstreet from the nWo.
 As in the earlier matches of the night, Patrick continued to officiate the match in Wallstreet's advantage until Jarrett's tag team partner and member of The Four Horsemen, Steve McMichael came to the ringside.
 Jarrett gained momentum in the closing moments of the match by applying a figure four leglock on Wallstreet, but Patrick dragged him to the ropes to break the hold.
 McMichael nailed Wallstreet with a Halliburton, and then intimidated Patrick into allowing Jarrett to pin him for the win and giving WCW, the first victory of the night.